Friday, June 24, 2022

 Mountain Biking in the Kimberley Nature Park

-We found the trails in the Nature Park to be quite rocky and challenging, but families will enjoy the two traverses that we have completed.
+We found the trails in the Nature Park to be quite rocky and challenging, but families will enjoy the two traverses below that we have completed.

 Easy scenic riding on the Army Road in the Nature Park